Somewhere (song)

-"Somewhere", sometimes referred to as "Somewhere (There's a Place for Us)" or simply "There's a Place for Us", is a song from the 1957 Broadway musical West Side Story that was made into films in 1961 and 2021.
-The music is composed by Leonard Bernstein with lyrics by Stephen Sondheim.
+"Somewhere", sometimes referred to as "Somewhere (There's a Place for Us)" or simply "There's a Place for Us", is a duet from act 2, scene 2 of the 1957 musical West Side Story that was made into films in 1961 and 2021.
+The music is composed by Leonard Bernstein with lyrics by Stephen Sondheim in his Broadway debut.